More Clients TV

 Hi.
 It’s Ian.
 Welcome back.
 It’s probably easiest if I explain the Celebrity Showcase Method by means of an example, and this is how I actually stumbled across it when someone used their version on me.
 I think it was probably about 5 or 6 years ago I got a message from a guy called Derek Halpern.
 Now, many of you may know Derek right now because he runs one of the biggest marketing blogs on the internet, Social Triggers.
 He’s a very well known name in the field of marketing, particularly for bringing a psychological spin or angle into marketing.
 5 or 6 years ago though, he was pretty much unknown.

 He emailed out of the blue and offered to review my website for me, and the terms and conditions of the review would be that he would do a review of my website using his psychological principles, give me some feedback on how I could improve that website as long as we could video the review and I would share it on my blog and with my email subscribers.
-He shared a couple of links to some other people who he done reviews for.
-I think at that stage, he'd just done a review for Pat Flynn, who is a very well known affiliate marketer, Chris Brogan, who is the social media guy, Amy Porterfield, the Facebook lady.
+He shared a couple of links to some other people who he did reviews for.
+I think at that stage, he’d just done a review for Pat Flynn, who is a very well known affiliate marketer, Chris Brogan, who is the social media guy, Amy Porterfield, the Facebook lady.
 I looked at those reviews.
 They looked very good, so I said yes.
 We then organized it.
 Derek came on.
-We did a live Skype chat where he reviwed my site, gave me some feedback, some things I could do to improve it, and then went away, post processed the video, sent it to me.
+We did a live Skype chat where he reviewed my site, gave me some feedback, some things I could do to improve it, and then went away, post-processed the video, sent it to me.
 I published it on my blog and sent an email out.

 Now, that worked for Derek in a couple of ways.
-Obviously, because I was emailing out to my email list and putting it on my blog, it meant he got exposed to all my audience, and of course, he did similar things with Chris Brogan, Pat Flynn, Amy Porterfield, and about a dozen other people, so he got much increased visibility through it.
+Obviously, because I was emailing out to my email list and putting it on my blog, it meant he got exposed to all my audience, and of course, he did similar things with Chris Brogan, Pat Flynn, Amy Porterfield, and about a dozen other people, so he got much-increased visibility through it.
 Of course, those reviews always contained a link to his website and his free report type offer.
-Secondly, it also significant increased his credibility, and it did that in 2 ways.
+Secondly, it also significantly increased his credibility, and it did that in 2 ways.
 One is the obvious way.
-What we shared was a video of him using his techniques to review someone's website, so people got to see him in action and demonstrating that he really did know what he was talking about, and they got to see a bit of his personality as well on the video.
+What we shared was a video of him using his techniques to review someone’s website, so people got to see him in action and demonstrating that he really did know what he was talking about, and they got to see a bit of his personality as well on the video.

 Secondly and more subtlety, the people he offered to do the critiques for were weren’t unknowns.
 Obviously, he picked people who were fairly well-known in their fields because they had a big email list.
 But they were also people who were fairly well-respected in their fields, at least in terms of Chris Brogan, Amy Porterfield, and Pat Flynn: I don’t know about me!
 What that means is people can’t help but think when they watch someone like Derek reviewing Chris Brogan’s site or Amy Porterfield’s site, kind of thinking Chris and Amy are very successful at what they do.
 They kind of know what they’re talking about.
 If they’re taking advice from Derek, he must really know what he’s talking about.
 He must be a real expert, the expert’s expert.
 So he positioned himself by doing a review or critique for these well-known, “celebrities,” in their field who are known as being experts in their own right.
 He was positioning himself as the expert’s expert, someone who knew even more than most people did.